 Support from Nature

-Cariex®, with its formula based on baking soda, xylitol, and hyaluronic acid (naturally present in mucosa), enhances saliva’s effectiveness in maintaining a healthy mouth.
-Thanks to its rapid action, Cariex® immediately restores oral pH, reducing acidity and creating an environment unsuitable for harmful microorganisms.
-Its effect lasts about forty minutes, giving the mouth time to regulate pH naturally and covering the window needed for natural buffering mechanisms to take place.
-The spray formulation of Cariex®, easy to use even for younger patients, also creates a protective film inside the oral cavity.
-Its natural ingredients act directly on inflammation, soothing it and providing immediate relief.
+Its action lasts for approximately forty minutes, giving the mouth time to regulate pH and “covering” the time window required for the natural buffering mechanisms to take effect.
+The spray formulation of Cariex® — convenient to administer even in younger patients — also creates a protective film within the oral cavity.
+Its natural ingredients act on inflammation, alleviating it and providing immediate relief.